Feeding Houston for

 Galveston Island remained home to Christie's until 1934, when its successful founder once again followed a friend's advice and moved to Houston.
 Soon, Theodore Christie had full service restaurants on Bellaire Blvd. and Post Oak, with two more on Main Street (near the Astrodome and in the shadow of downtown).

-One Sunday after church, cousins James Priovolos and Steve Zoes dropped by the Christie's (location), advised by James Petheriotes, the local owner of Royal York Coffee, to "go work for 'old man' Christie".
-Finding all three dining rooms packed with guests, the two immediately made themselves useful, clearing tables and seating guests.
-When Mr. Christie emerged from the kitchen, overwhelmed by their generous but unsolicited assistance, he declared, in their mutually native Greek, "You are a Godsend" and immediately put them on this payroll.
+One Sunday after church, James Priovolos dropped by the Christie's (location), advised by James Petheriotes, the local owner of Royal York Coffee, to "go work for 'old man' Christie".
+Finding all three dining rooms packed with guests, he immediately made himself useful, clearing tables and seating guests.
+When Mr. Christie emerged from the kitchen, overwhelmed by his generous but unsolicited assistance, he declared, in their mutually native Greek, "You are a Godsend" and immediately put him on his payroll.
 Thus began a new chapter of the Christie's restaurant story.

-In 1967, Theodore Christie offered the two cousins from Tripoli to sell them his restaurants, with one condition.
-With no children bearing his name, the seasoned entrepreneur hoped to ensure the legacy of his enterprise and asked his trusted co-workers to change their last names to Christie.
+In 1967, Theodore Christie offered the young man from Tripoli to sell him his restaurants, with one condition.
+With no children bearing his name, the seasoned entrepreneur hoped to ensure the legacy of his enterprise and asked his trusted worker to change his last name to Christie.

 The rest is Texas restaurant history.

-Today, the daughter and son of James handle the daily operations of the remaining Christie's Restaurant in its original location on Westheimer.
-With each day, they honor their father and uncle by maintaining their family's century old commitment to serving the finest quality steaks and seafood in family-friendly fashion.
+Today, the daughter and sons of James handle the daily operations of the remaining Christie's Restaurant in its original location on Westheimer.
+With each day, they honor their father by maintaining their family's century old commitment to serving the finest quality steaks and seafood in family-friendly fashion.